0Solenya0/NeuralNotwork/README.md

-# long-live-DL
+# NeuralNotwork
-Testing out some AI applications and implementing models.
+Testing out some LLM applications and implementing NN models.